KennyPeanuts/pond_diversity_fcn/fall_2013/winkler_protocol.md

 * E = 5,598 ml O2 / equivalent
 * DOreg = oxygen added with reagents (ml) = 0.018 ml/L O2 per 1 ml of MnCl

-## Procedure for 5 ml BOD bottles
+## Procedure for 10 ml serum vials

 ### Sample Collection
-1. Collect ~ 5 ml into volume calibrated serum vial by overfilling by 2X volume
+1. Collect ~10 ml into volume calibrated serum vial by overfilling by 0.5X volume
 2. Cap vial to get correct volume
-2. Immediately add 40 ul of MnCl sol. and 40 ul of the NaOH/NaI sol. and cap
+2. Immediately add 85 ul of MnCl sol. and 85 ul of the NaOH/NaI sol. and cap
 3. Shake and allow precip to form and settle 3X while keeping the bottle in the dark
-4. Add 40 ul of 10N H2SO4 and shake
+4. Add 85 ul of 10N H2SO4 and shake
 5. Titrate with sodium thiosulfate until pale yellow then add 1 drop starch sol. and titrate until blue color disappears

 ### Standardization of Sodium Thiosulfate
-1. Add 40 ul of KIO3 sol. to serum vial
+1. Add 85 ul of KIO3 sol. to serum vial
 2. Nearly fill serum vial with DI Water
-3. Add 40 ul of 10N H2SO4
+3. Add 85 ul of 10N H2SO4
-4. Add 40 ul of NaOH/NaI sol.
+4. Add 85 ul of NaOH/NaI sol.
 5. Titrate with sodium thiosulfate until pale yellow then add 1 drop starch sol. and titrate until blue color disappears
 6. Repeat 3 to 5 times and use mean in calculations

 ### Blank Determination
-1. Add 40 ul KIO3 sol. to BOD bottle
+1. Add 85 ul KIO3 sol. to BOD bottle
 2. Nearly fill BOD bottle with DI Water
-3. Add 40 ul of 10N H2SO4
+3. Add 85 ul of 10N H2SO4
-4. Add 40 ul of NaOH/NaI sol. and mix
+4. Add 85 ul of NaOH/NaI sol. and mix
-5. Add 40 ul of MnCl sol.
+5. Add 85 ul of MnCl sol.
 6. Titrate with sodium thiosulfate until pale yellow then add 1 drop starch sol. and titrate until blue color disappears
-7. Add 40 ul KIO3 sol.
+7. Add 85 ul KIO3 sol.
 8. Titrate with sodium thiosulfate until pale yellow then add 1 drop starch sol. and titrate until blue color disappears
 9. Calculate difference between 1st and 2nd titrations as Rblk (this may be negative)